jbostoen/iTop-custom-extensions/wip/extensions/jb-ticket-merge/readme.md

 * add callers from merged Tickets on the related contacts tab of the target Ticket.
 This allows Notifications to be sent to everyone linked to this Ticket.
 * add description from merged Tickets as a case log entry (for example in public_log).
+* delete all Tickets except for target after merge

 * New triggers
   * Trigger On Ticket Merge Source Processed